Meet the charismatic Cheetah!

 The Cheetah is Africa’s most endangered big cat with an estimated 6,700 cats remaining in the wild of eastern and south-western Africa.
 The problem, as with many other species fighting extinction, is complex and multifaceted, but can be attributed to issues such as habitat loss, human-wildlife conflict and the illegal wildlife trade.

 Love Cheetah?
-Join our coalition and ensure Cheetah stay a pounce ahead of extinction!
+Join the coalition and ensure Cheetah stay a pounce ahead of extinction!
 There are many ways you can help support these beautiful cats.